Published by Carl. Last Updated on June 19, 2025.

 Like Christmas parades and Christmas tree lightings, Holiday home tours also take place in November.
 Here are some to watch out for during December in North Carolina.

-- Linbrook Heritage Estate in Trinity (Select Dates in December)
+- Linbrook Heritage Estate in Trinity (November 22 – December 31)

-- Holiday Home Tours at Tryon Palace in New Bern (December 2)
+- Holiday Home Tours at Tryon Palace in New Bern (Mondays and Wednesdays, November 25 – December 18)

 Read More: Winter Getaways in North Carolina